Chicago Cougars

 The Chicago Cougars were a professional ice hockey team in Chicago.
 They competed in the World Hockey Association from 1972 to 1975.
 The Cougars played their home games in the International Amphitheatre.

 History

+Cougars goaltender Jimmy McLeod in 1973.
+The Cougars were the only major league hockey team to feature player numbers on the front of their jersey for over three decades.